sawyerWeld/Preference-Fitness/README.md

 # 2021 Note:
 ### This code is from my undergraduate thesis, I have made it public for a few people who have asked.
-Some code here may not be the most up to date or correct, take everything with a grain of salt
+Some code here may not be the most up to date or correct, take everything with a grain of salt.
+The following info in the readme obviously hadn't been updated since before I started programming for example.

 ### Immediate Issues